 We worked with many volunteers from multiple countries.
 It's staggering to consider how much assistance we had.
 This book was built by a community.
 Volunteers helped with:

 Proofreading and editing.

 If we could have afforded it, we might have hired assistance, but this wouldn't have had such impressive results.
-Instead of one proofreader, for instance, we had an entire international team that included a number of qualified professionals.
+Instead of one proofreader, for instance, we had an entire international team that included a number of highly qualified professionals.
 Each team member discovered different issues and made a unique contribution.
-Just as importantly, each became involved out of real passion and concern.
-Finally, working together was great fun.
+Perhaps more importantly, each was involved out of real passion and joy.
+Working together was great fun.